snoozebaumer/measuralyze/readme.md

 Measuralyze is a portmanteau of measure + analyze.

-The Android App to analyze a GNSS position measurement, extracting information such as Cell Tower Id and a list of available WiFi routers that could influence the measurement.
+The Android App serves to analyze a GNSS position measurement, extracting information such as Cell Tower Id and a list of available WiFi routers that could influence the measurement.

 Created as part of a bachelors thesis at Lucerne University of Applied Sciences, spring semester 2024.